euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 The result of the segmentation process is a 3-dimensional binary array (voxel array) together with information about the real size of the voxels.
-The marching cube algorithm [LC87]_ is used to generate polygonal mesh of the organ surface.
+The marching cubes algorithm [LC87]_ is used to generate polygonal mesh of the organ surface.
 To improve the quality of surface mesh, we apply the Taubin smoothing procedure [Tau95]_ that is able to preserve the total volume of the segmented organ.
 The smoothing